inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 A service itself is the high-level entry point into the application.
 A service provides methods that usually maps directly to some sort of user interface action like pressing a button, performing a search and similar.

-A service, similar often provides transactional boundaries within InvenioRDM.
+A service often provides transactional boundaries within InvenioRDM.

 **Input**